zpiatt/health/README.md

 Health is a command-line system status check tool written in `bash 3.2+`.
 Designed for Red Hat Enterprise Linux (RHEL) environments, Health provides an easy way to display general system statistics, scrutinize file systems for common errors, and check for a variety of other typical system issues.

 ### Status Update:
-  - Focus on RedHat Enterprise Linux: The script is now focused on RHEL version 7+.
+  - __Focus on RedHat Enterprise Linux__: The script is now focused on RHEL version 7+.
 I work in a RedHat environment, and maintaining a script for all OS versions became too cumbersome.
-Please fork this project to adapt it to other operating systems.
+  - Please fork this project to adapt it to other operating systems.
 I'm willing to assist with specific customization questions, but the script will focus on RHEL 7+ henceforth.
   - __NOTE__: RHEL 6 ELS (Extended Life-cycle Support) ends 30JUNE2024.
-Though most of `health` *should* continue to work, I will no longer be testing it on RHEL 6, nor making specific updates to maintain support.
+Most of `health` *should* continue to work, however, I will not make updates specifically maintain support for RHEL 6.

 ### Recently added:
   - Show all users with open files ( `-o` option ):